Sanmo-Labs/rumpty-docs/docs/virtual-machines/plans.md

 # Compute Plans

 Choose a compute plan when creating a VM.
-Pricing is per month, billed hourly and prorated.
+Prices are per month; usage accrues prorated for the time the VM exists within the billing cycle.

 | Plan | Price | vCPU | Memory | Storage | Bandwidth |
 |------|-------|------|--------|---------|-----------|